santacml/santacml.github.io/projects/coops.md

 #### Intuit, San Diego
 ##### (May 2018 - August 2018)

 During the summer of 2018, I had the opportunity to work with Intuit on a security team.
 The experience was absolutely amazing, not only because I was fortunate to be in San Diego, but because of the people and company.
-My team was going through some organizational changes at the time which meant less programming time as compared to other co-ops, however, I learned a great deal about how security is structured at an enterprise level (especially in such a vital area, like financial data).
+My team was going through some organizational changes at the time which meant less programming time as compared to other co-ops, however, I learned a great deal about how security is structured at an enterprise level (especially in such a vital area with financial data).
 In addition, I gained a large amount of experience with AWS and GCP, with special considerations in relation to security.

 * Analyzed security-related data with python to assist in identifying candidates for root cause analysis investigations
 * Compiled results of data analysis into a sustainable dashboard and concrete items to address for security